 Private equity and venture capital firms of all sizes have continued to show a growing interest in middle market companies.
 An effective strategy in dealing with complex activities involved in the mergers and acquisitions (M&A) process is essential.
-With over 95 years of experience serving middle market companies, Anchin specializes in responding to the individual needs of private equity firms and portfolio companies.
+With nearly 100 years of experience serving middle market companies, Anchin specializes in responding to the individual needs of private equity firms and portfolio companies.
 We know where the issues are and the importance of having a dedicated team by your side every step of the way.
 Our team of experienced professionals provides in-depth industry knowledge while recognizing that each transaction is unique.

 The members of Anchin’s Private Equity Industry Group understand the complications involved in transitioning a newly acquired company to a professionally managed organization.
 Understanding your investment strategy and knowing your company and team members is one of our specialties.
 Our team has the pertinent skills and expertise to help you succeed.